Apartment Buzzer: Your Complete Buyer’s Guide for 2026

 Can apartment buzzers be replaced without rewiring the entire building?

 Yes.
 Many modern apartment entry systems, including smartphone-based video intercoms, are designed to replace traditional buzzers without extensive in-unit wiring.
-This makes upgrades faster and less disruptive for both residents and property managers.
+This speeds up upgrades and makes them less disruptive for both residents and property managers.

 ButterflyMX deliveries